ImmediateMurderProfessionals/ImmediateMurderProfessionals/README.md

 Counters until notable dates:

-Days until I begin high school: 67
+Days until I begin high school: 66

-Days until the new Zelda game releases: 98
+Days until the new Zelda game releases: 97

-Days until the baseball season ends: 100
+Days until the baseball season ends: 99

-Days until Halloween: 132
+Days until Halloween: 131

-Days until you will vote for Biden (provided you are 18+ and from the US): 137
+Days until you will vote for Biden (provided you are 18+ and from the US): 136

-Days until Thanksgiving: 160
+Days until Thanksgiving: 159

-Days until Christmas: 187
+Days until Christmas: 186

-Days until 2025: 194
+Days until 2025: 193

-Days until I become old enough to have sex in Denmark: 282
+Days until I become old enough to have sex in Denmark: 281

-Days until I get unbanned from both Scratch and HTS: 284
+Days until I get unbanned from both Scratch and (maybe) HTS: 283

-Days until I become old enough to drive: 647
+Days until I become old enough to drive: 646

-Days until I graduate high school: 1443
+Days until I graduate high school: 1442

 I plan to start modding Cookie Clicker (I actually suck ass at JS, but I am good at pattern recognition which I could prob use to add new upgrades and achievements and shit like that)